 Sometimes medicines are required to help ease haemorrhoid symptoms.
-Symptoms of pain and inflammation can often be relieved using over-the-counter haemorrhoid treatments from the chemist, including medicated creams, ointments and suppositories (solid medicines designed to be inserted into the back passage).
+Symptoms such as pain and inflammation can often be relieved using over-the-counter haemorrhoid treatments from the chemist, including medicated creams, ointments and suppositories (solid medicines designed to be inserted into the anus).

 If inflammation is severe, your doctor may prescribe a corticosteroid cream.